 Self-employed or chargeable persons are required to submit a Form 11 to Revenue on or before the 31st October each year.

 This form requires you to enter all your capital gains totals.

-- Sign up for a FREE account.
+- Sign up for a free Koinly account.

-- Select your base country and currency.
+- Select your base country (Ireland), currency (EUR) and cost basis method (FIFO).

 - Let Koinly crunch the numbers.
 Make a coffee.